scala-ide/scala-ide.github.com/download/prev-stable.md

 title: Older releases of the Scala IDE for Eclipse
 ---

+# 4.1.0 Release for Scala 2.11.6

+This release is only available for Eclipse 4.x and can be retrieved as [zipfile][410_2116_zip].

+# 4.0.0 Release for Scala 2.11.6

+This release is only available for Eclipse 4.x and can be retrieved as [zipfile][400_2116_zip].

 # 3.0.3 / 3.0.4 Release

 The 3.0.3 release is the third maintenance release of the 3.0 version.
 It is available